Static single-assignment form

-One can expect to find SSA in a compiler for Fortran, C, C++, or Java (Android Runtime); whereas in functional language compilers, such as those for Scheme and ML, continuation-passing style (CPS) is generally used.
-SSA is formally equivalent to a well-behaved subset of CPS excluding non-local control flow, which does not occur when CPS is used as intermediate representation.
-So optimizations and transformations formulated in terms of one immediately apply to the other.
+In functional language compilers, such as those for Scheme and ML, continuation-passing style (CPS) is generally used.
+SSA is formally equivalent to a well-behaved subset of CPS excluding non-local control flow, so optimizations and transformations formulated in terms of one generally apply to the other.
+Using CPS as the intermediate representation is more natural for higher-order functions and interprocedural analysis.
+CPS also easily encodes call/cc, whereas SSA does not.